Provide leadership for freshwater conservation across New Zealand

 Increase wetland extent and wetland protection

-Wetland habitats have declined across New Zealand.
-Our focus is on protecting existing wetlands through statutory measures and advocacy.
+Wetland habitats have declined drastically across New Zealand, so we aim to protect remaining wetlands through statutory measures and advocacy.

 Maintain or enhance water regime and water quality.

-We will take practical steps to work with councils, landowners and other stakeholders to maintain and improve water quality and to ensure appropriate water regimes are managed.
-Actions include monitoring and scientific assessment of catchment issues, advocacy to set appropriate water quality targets, improving water management through riparian planting, construction of sediment traps and restoring water levels.
+We aim to work constructively with councils, landowners and other stakeholders to improve water quality and water regimes through actions like monitoring and setting appropriate targets for catchment water quality, riparian planting, constructing sediment traps, and restoring water levels.

 Protect or restore ecosystem condition.

-We aim to safeguard threatened species.
-Actions include predator control, targeted habitat improvement, translocations of animal and plant species and monitoring population recovery.
+We aim to safeguard the many threatened species that live in wetland environments through predator control, targeted habitat improvement, translocations of animal and plant species, and monitoring population recovery.

 Work with iwi, hapū, and whānau to recognise and support Mātauranga Māori.

-Wetlands, lakes and rivers are places of significance to tangata whenua.
-Their knowledge, understanding and aspirations for the sites are invaluable in achieving our restoration goals.
-We will promote and support Mātauranga Māori for the management of the Arawai Kākāriki sites.
-Actions may include cultural health assessments, remediating historical sites, and maintaining or enhancing mahinga kai.
+Wetlands, lakes and rivers are places of significance to tangata whenua, and their knowledge, understanding and aspirations for the sites are invaluable in achieving our restoration goals.
+We will promote and support Mātauranga Māori for the management of the Arawai Kākāriki sites through actions such as cultural health assessments, remediating historical sites, and maintaining or enhancing mahinga kai.